tum-esi/wot-sys/Devices/python-Scrollphathd/readMe.md

 &nbsp;
 ## Using SendImage Interaction:
-SendImage interaction allows you to upload images to scrollphat and display that image on display.
+SendImage interaction allows you to upload image to scrollphathd and display that image on the screen.
 But it only accepts images with specific properties.

 Image Properties:
 * File type: Bmp